Theatre: Amelia Earhart by Kathryn Schultz Miller

 Lucille Caudill Little Theatre in Breckinridge Hall

 This play, performed by the two casts of The Little Company, will tour to high schools and middles throughout Kentucky during the spring semester.
-Tickets for this show are $10, $5 for seniors and non-MSU students and free for MSU students with IDs.
+Tickets for this show are $10 for the general public, $5 for seniors and non-MSU students and free for MSU students with IDs.